mohireza/abscribe/README.md

 Reusable components for the frontend application.
 These are the components that are currently used in the application:

-* `ABToolbar.jsx`: Toolbar component facilitating interaction with document.
+* `PopupToolbar.jsx`: Toolbar component facilitating interaction with document.
 Main text editor utilities such as formatting, importing, etc.

 * `Editor.jsx`: Rich text editor component for creating and editing documents.

-* `IdeaBucket.jsx`: Sidebar component for storing and managing writing variations.
+* `VariationSidebar.jsx`: Sidebar component for storing and managing writing variations.

 * `AIModifiers.jsx`: Sidebar component for managing and applying LLM adjustments/recipes.